enspiral-root-systems/coop-constitution/README.md

 19.1.3.1 The transaction or proposed transaction is between the director and the Company; and

-19.1.3.2 The transaction or proposed transaction is or is to be entered into in the ordinary course of the Company’s business and on usual terms and conditions.
+19.1.3.2 The transaction or proposed transaction is or is to be entered into in the ordinary course of the Company's business and on usual terms and conditions.

-19.1.4 A transaction entered into by the Company in which a director of the Company is interested may be avoided by the Company at any time before the expiration of three months after the transaction is disclosed to all the shareholders (whether by means of the Company’s annual report or otherwise).
+19.1.4 A transaction entered into by the Company in which a director of the Company is interested may be avoided by the Company at any time before the expiration of three months after the transaction is disclosed to all the shareholders (whether by means of the Company's annual report or otherwise).

 19.1.5 A transaction cannot be avoided if the Company receives fair value under it.